WHAT IS POLICE BRUTALITY?

 Police brutality is real.
 Real people really do die unjustly at the hands of criminal police.
 Police must be held accountable for their actions and we must demand new policies and practices, as well as prosecution of police who brutalize people.

 People in our community can stop police brutality now if we work together to create a climate in which it is not tolerated.
-This organization provides an ongoing framework for people to effectively challenge police brutality in powerful ways and provide services to empower families and survivors.
+This organization provides provides services to empower families and survivors and an ongoing framework for people to effectively challenge police brutality in powerful ways.

 Join our campaign to stop police brutality!